alexle/alexle.github.com/posts/move-to-github.markdown

 Another advantage of having the site reside in my workspace is it allows me to use additional tools to navigate/manipulate my files.

 Power search options via the command line can be used, such as *find -iname ./* and *grep -r*.
 Want to change all instances of "volvo" to "Volvo"?
-It's a one-line operation.
+It's a one-line operation in VIM or Bash.
 Want to rename all your text files?
 SED and AWK are at your disposal.

 ##5.
 Chance For Redesign (Bottom Up)##